-After her mother was diagnosed with stage four cancer in March of 2020, Melinda, her mother Cat, husband Adam and his mother Andrea moved up their African dream trip timeline to take an East African safari.
+After her mother was diagnosed with stage four cancer, Melinda, her mother Cat, husband Adam and his mother Andrea moved up their African dream trip timeline to take an East African safari.
 They are long-time travelers – including enjoying adventures in Egypt and Italy – and travel has always been a source of bonding.
 They found planning a safari during a pandemic interesting but knew it would be the perfect escape from lockdown.
 They had to adjust their plans a few times as circumstances changed, but they were able to work with their Journey Specialist Diana to make updates to their plans as needed.
 They also wanted to be ‘all in’ for the trip and were willing spend the right amount of money to get the experiences they wanted.

 The group had always wanted to go on safari, and with many reminders that life is short and precious, they wanted to travel once borders reopened in late 2020.
 They jumped right into planning their trip with Africa Adventure Consultants before departing on a three-week journey in Tanzania in December 2020.
 Their safari had them adventuring through Tanzania’s famed Northern Circuit, as well as the island of Zanzibar.

 According to Melinda, each place they stayed had its own magic.
 In just their first few days in Tanzania, they went horseback riding, saw abundant plains game and even saw tree-climbing lions in Lake Manyara National Park.

 “We saw SO MUCH the first few days we couldn’t believe it!” – Melinda Templeton-Duffy

 Some of the highlights of their family safari include: